School Office hours:- 8.30 - 4.00

 There are lots of ways to cover the rest of the curriculum and you can get creative with these, for example, watching Horrible Histories or Blue Planet is a great way to cover some of the humanities.

-4. Monitor use of tablets and phones and keep your child safe online
+4. Monitor the use of tablets and phones.

 It will be important for friends to stay in virtual contact with each other as long as interactions are friendly and supportive.